nationalarchives/tdr-dev-documentation/technology-considerations/frontend_upload_performance.md

 Any steps which took over 5 minutes are shown in bold, to give a rough idea of what types of upload might be frustrating for users.

-Collections marked with \* do not include results for MS Edge.
+The collections marked with \* does not include all results for MS Edge.
 See the section on Edge below.

 In general, it looks like consignments with many small files are much slower than consignments with a few large files, both in the checksum and the upload